zircote/swagger-php/docs/annotations.rst

             "items":{
                 "type":"string"
             },
-            "type":"Array"
+            "type":"array"
         }
     }

 **Allowable Use:**
-    - Enclosed within: `Property`_
+    - Enclosed within: `Property`_ or `Model`_

 Model
 ******************

 .. note:: The annotations parser will follow any `extend` statements of the current model class and include annotations from the base class as well, as long as the ``Model`` annotation is placed into the comment block directly above the class declaration.
-Be sure also to activate the parser in the base class with the `use` statement and appropriate annotations.
+Be sure also to activate the parser in the base class with the appropriate annotations.

 **Attributes**

 - ``id`` the formal name of the Model being described.
+Defaults to the name of the class (excl. namespace).
+- ``required`` the required properties.
+Example: required="['id','name']"

 **Example Annotations**